In the Kitch

 Tomatoes simmering in saucepan.

 • Purée the fresh tomato mixture in a blender, until smooth.
+(Make sure to have the vent cap open to let steam out or wait until it's cooled.)

 Ketchup mixture in blender.

 • Strain the ketchup using a fine mesh sieve.
 If it is too thin for your liking, return it to the pot and simmer it down further, until desired thickness.
-At this point, adjust the seasoning if needed.
+At this point, adjust the seasoning, if needed.
 Let it cool.

 Homemade ketchup straining through mesh strainer.